 You Don’t Need To Worry About Water and Fresh Produce: The water is safe to drink throughout Israel, and Israel’s fresh fruits and vegetables are world-class.
 Bottled water is available everywhere too.

 Kosher Food: The Hebrew word “kosher” means food conforming to Jewish dietary laws.
 Certain animals and fish are prohibited and milk, cream or cheese may not be served together with meat.
 Most hotels have kosher food and many restaurants conform to the dietary laws.
-However, it is quite easy to find non-Kosher restaurants all over Israel.

 Water: Tap water is officially drinkable throughout Israel, but bottled mineral water is widely available for those who prefer to be cautious.
 In hot weather remember to drink much more liquid than usual to combat the effects of dehydration.